-In the United States, a company in need of financial restructuring may pursue and complete a restructuring without commencing a Chapter 11 bankruptcy case if it has sufficient liquidity and time to negotiate and reach an agreement with its financial creditors and other primary stakeholders.
-Even if a company is unable to restructure entirely out of court, it can save considerable time and money by reaching agreement on restructuring terms with key stakeholders prior to commencing a Chapter 11 case to effectuate the restructuring.
+A company in need of financial restructuring may pursue and complete a restructuring without commencing a Chapter 11 case if it has sufficient liquidity and time to reach an agreement with its financial creditors and other primary stakeholders.
+Even if a company is unable to restructure entirely out of court, it can save considerable time and money by reaching agreement on restructuring terms with key stakeholders prior to commencing a Chapter 11 case.

-In the United States, sophisticated creditors, debtors and restructuring professionals understand that a negotiated out-of-court financial restructuring is often preferable to potentially litigious and less certain in-court restructuring outcomes.
+Sophisticated creditors, debtors and restructuring professionals understand that a negotiated out-of-court financial restructuring is often preferable to potentially litigious and less certain in-court restructuring outcomes.
 Under the right circumstances, consensual out-of-court restructurings may provide the best results for a financially distressed company and its stakeholders.
 A consensual out-of-court restructuring or "workout" may deleverage a financially distressed company and resolve risks and uncertainties for its employees, customers, suppliers and creditors if it provides the company with sufficient liquidity and a healthy balance sheet.

 Out-of-court restructurings can avoid the high costs, possible reputational stigma, uncertainties and potential business disruptions that may arise during a Chapter 11 case.
-Even if a restructuring cannot be consummated entirely out of court, negotiations may culminate in a prepackaged bankruptcy case (known as a "prepack") or a pre-negotiated bankruptcy case, each of which generally takes much less time to complete than a traditional bankruptcy case.
-Creditors who do not consent to the terms of the out-of-court restructuring will be bound by the bankruptcy court process, so long as the terms of the restructuring have adequate creditor support, and the plan otherwise complies with the statutory requirements, to confirm a plan of reorganisation.
+Even if a restructuring cannot be consummated entirely out of court, negotiations may culminate in a prepackaged (a "prepack") or a pre-negotiated bankruptcy case, both generally swifter than a traditional bankruptcy case.
+Creditors who do not consent to the terms of the out-of-court restructuring will be bound by the bankruptcy court process, so long as the terms of the restructuring have adequate creditor support, and the plan complies with the statutory confirmation requirements.